 - Earnings of 4-year college graduate MEN were 66% higher than median earnings of high school graduates.

 - Earnings of 4-year college graduate WOMEN were 67% percent higher than median earnings of high school graduates.

 A Little Saving Can Go A Long Way

 - Setting aside just a small amount on a regular basis is the key to saving for college.

 - If you begin saving $50 a month in an account that earns 7% interest per year, you’ll have nearly $22,000 in just 18 years.

 - Is a college education worth what you’re currently paying monthly for your cable TV OR internet service?

 Reducing Your Student Debt

-The large majority of students in the United States rely on loans and other forms of debt to financial their college educations.
-Even though most student loans have very low interest rates, over a long period of time even small interest payments add up to a considerable amount of money.
+The large majority of students in the United States rely on loans and other forms of debt to finance their college educations.
+Even though most student loans have very low-interest rates, over a long period of time even small interest payments add up to a considerable amount of money.
 By saving for college early, you’ll be able to dramatically reduce your reliance on debt, eliminate costly interest payments down the road, and even reduce the cost of your college education by allowing interest to work for you, not against you.